OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping

-In this section, we give an overview of the proposed dataset, which is publicly available in our repository.
-Building on top of the Argoverse 2~\citep{wilson2023argoverse2} and nuScenes~\citep{caesar2020nuscenes} datasets, \datasetname includes images in 2,000 segments collected worldwide under different challenging environments, including noon and night, sunny and rainy days, downtown and suburbs.
-Through a dedicated labeling process, we encompass high-quality annotations for perception and reasoning.
+In this section, we give an overview of the \datasetname dataset, which is publicly available in our repository.
+Built on top of the Argoverse 2~\citep{wilson2023argoverse2} and nuScenes~\citep{caesar2020nuscenes} datasets, which are both distributed under the CC BY-NC-SA 4.0 license, the proposed dataset includes images in 2,000 scene segments collected worldwide under different challenging environments, covering noon and night, sunny and rainy days, downtown and suburbs.
+Based on the provided HD maps and through a dedicated labeling process, we deliver high-quality annotations with the help of experienced annotators and multiple validation stages.
+The proposed dataset is under the CC BY-NC-SA 4.0 license, while the code is under the Apache License 2.0.